 In developing our plan, we carried out a detailed review of our demand projections to take account of population growth, housing developments, changing patterns of household water use and changing demands from our commercial customers.

 We have also reviewed potential changes to the yields available from our water sources, including assessing the potential impacts of climate change, and tested our supply system to droughts more severe than observed in the 20th century

 In 2017 we reviewed and updated our plan to produce a new draft 25-year plan.
 We undertook public and stakeholder consultation on the draft plan in spring 2018, and in response to the comments we received, developed a revised draft final plan and statement of response.
 These were submitted to the Secretary of State (Defra) in September 2018 to determine whether our plan can be published as a final plan.
 In February 2019 we received a request from Defra for provide further information and made some additional changes to the plan.
 In July 2019 we were given permission to publish the plan as a final plan.

 For reasons of national security, information has been excluded from the published draft final plan on this website.
 The information excluded concerns detailed information relating to our water sources and water supply system.

 If you want to see these documents, please email firstname.lastname@example.org

-Alongside the draft final water resources management plan, we are also publishing water resources market information, which is available here for the dry year planning scenario, and here for the critical period scenario.
+Alongside the final water resources management plan, have also published our water resources market information, which is available here for the dry year planning scenario, and here for the critical period scenario.